Sulphur dioxide is produced by

 -- in gas phase by formation of sulphuric acid (H2SO4), which forms condensation nuclei for aerosols and clouds and acidifies the rain

--- directly, by way of an uptake on aerosols and clouds, which leads to dry and wet acid depositions.
+-- directly, by way of an uptake on aerosols and clouds, which leads to dry and wet acid depositions. - The lifetime of sulphur dioxide molecules in the stratosphere, on the other hand, is several weeks.

 During this time it produces sulphate aerosols.